bradleyboyuyang/Trading-System/README.md

 sudo apt install cmake
 ```

 The direct way is simply run the bash script `run.sh` in the root directory.
-It builds the system and starts the server in the foreground, then start the four client programs in the background.
+It starts the system and the servers in the foreground, then start the four client programs in the background.
 ```bash
 chmod +x run.sh
 ./run.sh
 ```

-Or you can manually build and run the system.
+Or one can manually build and run the system.
 ```bash
 # compile and start servers
 mkdir build